 Salad for Salad Haters

-The first time I made a version of this salad, using Smitten Kitchen’s recipe sans egg, I wasn’t expecting much.
+The first time I made a version of this salad, I wasn’t expecting much.
 But Olivie surprised me.
 There aren’t any pesky leafy greens.
-It isn’t as acidic as many other potato salads.
+The potatoes, peas, and carrots are hearty.
+It isn’t as acidic as many other potato salads, but the relish/pickles add just the right amount of sweet and sour.
 It’s just a bowl of creamy, carby goodness.

 Nutrition, Cost, and Emissions Information

-One meal-sized portion of vegan salad Olivier is 514 cal, costs CAD$2.02, and releases 913 gCO2e of carbon emissions into the atmosphere.
+One side salad-sized portion of vegan Salad Olivier is 257 cal, costs CAD$1.01, and releases 457 gCO2e of carbon emissions into the atmosphere.

 Feel free to contact me for sources on the nutritional and carbon emissions information presented here.
 Note that I am not a nutritionist and guidelines on this page are provided for informational purposes only.